yemoalakija/DjangoBlog/README.md

 - ### Future Enhancements

+- User ability to perform CRUD functionalty from the FrontEnd.

-- #### Expanded Login Authentication: In the future, I plan to incorporate additional login authentication options for users who don't have a Google account.
+- Expanded Login Authentication: In the future, I plan to incorporate additional login authentication options for users who don't have a Google account.
 This will provide more flexibility and convenience by offering alternative login methods

 # Technologies Used